p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

     bump: patch
 ```

 This is to ensure that Kubernetes will deploy the built artifact.
-If we just use the default tag `latest`, Kubernetes [won't know anything changed](https://stackoverflow.com/questions/53591417/kubernetes-kubectl-apply-does-not-update-pods-when-using-latest-tag), and won't update the deployment.
+Using the default tag `latest` doesn't [let Kubernetes know anything changed](https://stackoverflow.com/questions/53591417/kubernetes-kubectl-apply-does-not-update-pods-when-using-latest-tag), so it won't update the deployment.

 ### Build

-The `Dockertag` semver increment triggers the next job, `build`, which builds the source, packages the jar, and unzips the jar (for later packaging into the Docker image):
+Incrementing the `Dockertag` triggers the next job, `build`, which builds the source, packages the jar, and unzips the jar (for later packaging into the Docker image):

 ```bash
 ./mvnw -DskipTests package
 ```

-A caveat is that we have to use the `docker-tag` resource as an input because the commit it made in the prior job is not yet visible to other jobs in a given run.
-That's why we use command:
+A caveat is that I had to use the `docker-tag` resource as an input to the `build` job because the commit it made by the prior job is not visible to other jobs in a given pipeline run.
+That's why I use the command:

 ```bash
 cat docker-tag/number > workspace/Dockertag
 ```

-Notice that none of this built the docker image.
+Notice however that none of this built the docker image.

-The Concourse [docker-image-resource](https://github.com/concourse/docker-image-resource) will build the Docker image on `put` using the specified build directory, defaulting to assume a `Dockerfile` is present.
+The Concourse [docker-image-resource](https://github.com/concourse/docker-image-resource) will build the Docker image on `put` using the specified build directory, defaulting to assume a `Dockerfile` is present in that directory.
 Finally the resource uploads the image to Dockerhub using the `Dockertag` file is used to specify the tag version.

 ```yaml
 - name: docker-image